 Server version: Apache/2.4.6 (CentOS) Server built: Oct 19 2017 20:39:16

 Finally to verify if everything works properly, open your server IP address

 http://YOUR_IP in your browser of choice, and you will see the default CentOS 7 Apache welcome page as shown below:

-We can manage the Apache service same as any other systemd unit.
+You can manage the Apache service in the same way as any other systemd unit.

 To stop the Apache service, run: